Ming-DeMers/Cornnect-V2/design-plan/design-journey.md

 Goal 2: View the user database

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - The database can be searched by users
+  - The database can be seen by users that are logged in
-  - Consumers can select only certain indviuals to view, by year, major, etc.
-  - They may also sort
+  - They will be able to click on a user and see more info
+  - And see the posts that they have made
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - This allows them to find speficic people they are interested in learning more about.
+  - It will help to connect them all together.

-Goal 3: View details page about an individual
+Goal 3: View details page about posts

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - The details page will show all the information about an individual
+  - The details page will show all the information about a posts, for users that are logged in.
-  - It will be accessible from the home page
+  - They will be able to see its location, the time it was posted, tags, and comments.
-  - It will require a user to login, however
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - This allows consumers to learn more about an individual, and decide if they want to contact them.
+  - This allows consumers to learn more about a post and interact with others.

-  - It also maintains privacy for the user hwo is being viewed.
+Goal 4: Add posts

+- **Design Ideas and Choices** _How will you meet those goals in your design?_
+  - Users will be able to add posts to the feed, if they are logged in
+- **Rationale & Additional Notes** _Justify your decisions; additional notes._
+  - This makes sense as social media platforms require users to be able to add posts
+  - They will be able to add images, a descpription, and a location

 ### _Consumer_ Audience Device (Milestone 1)
 > How will your _consumer_ audience access this website?
 From a narrow (phone) or wide (laptop) device?
 > Justify your decision.
 (1 sentence)

-The audience will likely use a narrow device, such as a phone, to access the site.
+The audience will use a wide device, such as a desktop, to access the site.

-This is because it is a social media platform, and people are more likely to use their phones to access social media.
+This is because anyone can have access to a desktop as a Cornell student, by going to the library.
+However, not everyone may use a smart phone.

 ### _Consumer_ Persona (Milestone 1)
 > Use the goals you identified above to develop a persona of your site's _consumer_ audience.